Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Introduction

 \section{Introduction}

-Empirical studies across a wide range of financial markets have consistently demonstrated that log-volatility time series exhibit behaviors remarkably similar to fractional Brownian motion (fBM) with Hurst index $H \approx 0.1$ at any reasonable time scale \cite{gatheral2022volatility}.
-This groundbreaking discovery has fundamentally reshaped modern financial modeling and spurred the development of a new generation of rough volatility models.
-Among these, the rough Bergomi (rBergomi) model proposed in \cite{bayer2016pricing} stands out for its elegant formulation and remarkable capability to jointly capture the dynamics of both historical and implied volatility surfaces.
+Empirical studies across a wide range of financial markets suggest that log-volatility time series exhibit behaviors consistent with fractional Brownian motion (fBM) with Hurst index $H \approx 0.1$ over a broad range of time scales \cite{gatheral2022volatility}.
+This observation has played a central role in the development of rough volatility models.
+Among them, the rough Bergomi (rBergomi) model introduced in \cite{bayer2016pricing} has attracted particular attention because of its ability to jointly capture the dynamics of both historical and implied volatility.

 The asset price process $S$ in the rBergomi model on a filtered probability space $(\Omega, \mathcal{F}, \{\mathcal{F}_t\}_{t\in [0, T]}, \bbQ)$, with $\bbQ$ being a risk-neutral measure, satisfies the following dynamics: